poy/onpar/matchers/README.md

 ### HaveLen
 HaveLenMatcher accepts Strings, Slices, Arrays, Maps and Channels.
-It will succeed if the type passed has the specified length.
+It will succeed if the type has the specified length.
 ```go
 Expect(t, "12345").To(HaveLen(5))
 ```